utdata/rwdir/docs/04-counts-analysis.md

 ### Introducing filter()

 I showed you `head()` in the previous quest and that was useful to quickly limit that list, but it does so indiscriminately.
-In this case, if we use the default `head()` function that retains six rows, it would cut right in the middle of a tie at 68 records. (at least with data through 2021).
+In this case, if we use the default `head()` function that retains six rows, it would cut right in the middle of a tie at 68 records (at least with data through 2021).
 A better strategy is to cut off the list at a logical place using `filter()`.
 Let's dive into this new function:

 Filtering is one of those Basic Data Journalism Functions: